 Leave the skin alone – The white bumps on your baby’s face should disappear on their own, without treatment, in a few weeks.
 However, it's a good idea to keep your baby's face clean with warm water and pat dry the affected skin, don't rub5.

-Speak to a professional – If you're concerned about your baby's complexion or it doesn't clear up within three months, consult your doctor.
+Speak to a professional – If you're concerned about your baby's complexion or it doesn't clear up within three months, consult a GP or your paediatrician.

-Most babies will experience diaper rash at least once and this skin condition is most commonly caused by irritation of the skin from the ammonia in pee and poop.
-When treated, diaper rash should only last around three days6, if it doesn't then it may be a yeast infection.
+Most babies will experience nappy rash at least once and this skin condition is most commonly caused by irritation of the skin from the ammonia in pee and poop.
+When treated, nappy rash should only last around three days6, if it doesn't then it may be a yeast infection.

 Red patches on your baby's bottom, or the whole area may appear red.